A Complete Calendar of December Global Holidays 2022

 The Reason For Celebration -To commemorate the Italian Saint Lucia under the Great Persecution of 303 AD.

 8. Las Posadas

-A part of Christmas celebrations, Las Posadas acknowledges the plightful journey of the Blessed Virgin Mary and Joseph.
+A part of Christmas celebrations and December global holidays, Las Posadas acknowledges the plightful journey of the Blessed Virgin Mary and Joseph.
 It has been believed that Mary and Joseph were searching for a shelter where she could bring Jesus to life, but no one let them in.
 The shelter was founded after a long struggle and the reason, Las Posadas is celebrated to cherish that moment of hospitality.
-Today, this festival is typically celebrated by friends and families who cheerfully go from one house to another, singing traditional songs while seeking shelter.
+Today, this is one of the important December global festivities which is typically celebrated by friends and families who cheerfully go from one house to another, singing traditional songs while seeking shelter.
 The people who live in the houses typically offer them food and drinks.

 Place of Celebration – Mexico and some parts of the United States

 The Reason For Celebration – To mark the journey of Mary and Joseph when they were in search of safe shelter.